 The FootJoy StaSof stands out with its impressive craftsmanship and high-quality leather from Pittards of England.
 The glove looks and feels very similar to the highest performing gloves in our lineup, and if appropriately fitted, could provide excellent grip and control.

-Unfortunately, the StaSof lacked the precise fit of its higher-end sibling, the FootJoy Pure Touch Limited.
-The StaSof has very bulky fingers that caused the material to bunch together, which compromised confidence in our grip and performance with this glove.
+Unfortunately, the FootJoy StaSof lacked the precise fit of its higher-end sibling, the FootJoy Pure Touch Limited.
+The StaSof has very bulky fingers that caused the material to bunch together, which compromised confidence in our grip and performance.
 While others may have a different experience with the fit, we found that it doesn't have the same high-end precision and ergonomics found on some of the top-tier gloves.

-The Callaway Dawn Patrol has a classic design, full leather construction, and an affordable price tag.
+The Callaway Dawn Patrol has a classic design, full leather construction, and an affordable price tag to boot.
 Although the leather is a bit less soft and supple than other premium models, this glove is still comfortable and doesn't seem to show wear as quickly as more refined materials, making it a good option for durability and quality.

-Since the Dawn Patrol's leather isn't quite as soft as some, golfers may compromise a little bit of feel and grip quality compared to the higher grade materials.
+Since the Callaway Dawn Patrol's leather isn't quite as soft as some, golfers may compromise a little bit of feel and grip quality compared to the higher grade materials.
 This glove's fit is also a bit bulkier than others, with a less precise, ergonomic feel which could make or break a serious performance.
 It would be a good choice for price-conscious golfers seeking a good value and who are less concerned with having the most luxurious materials and fit.

 Why You Should Trust Us